MikhailBerezin/NMF-Gene-Clustering/README.md

 License
 This project is licensed under the BSD 2-Clause License.
 ________________________________________
-For any questions or contributions, feel free to create an issue or submit a pull request!
+For any questions or contributions, feel free to create an issue or submit a pull request